AhmedKhaled8/SBE403-Lecture-Notes/Lecture 6.md

 ## 3. Lexical Traps

+### 3.1.
+Confusion Between the Syntax of Similar Operators
 problems of using instructions and operators that may be used in different situations.
 For example,

 * `=` and `==`